Graduate Student Handbook

 Students about to enter their sixth year in the program (or longer) are required to be reviewed by the Graduate Academic an Awards Committee (GAAC) for continuation of Department support beyond spring Semester of their fifth year.
-Continuation with Departmental financial support (tuition waiver, health care supplement, and uteaching assistantship or research assistantship) is not guaranteed beyond five years.
-Review for Continuation beyond this point requires the submission of the Continuation Request Form to GAAC, GAAC review, and Department Approval of GAAC’s recommendation by the tenure and tenure earning faculty.
+Continuation with Departmental financial support (tuition waiver, health care supplement, and teaching assistantship or research assistantship) is not guaranteed beyond five years.
+Review for Continuation beyond this point requires the submission of the Continuation Request Form to GAAC.
+GAAC will review; seek Department Approval from the tenure and tenure-earning faculty.
 Part of the decision is based upon the recommendation of the Supervisory Committee following the Ph.D.
 Data Defense and the Annual Progress Review.

 Procedure for Requesting Continued Support